 I woke up in Liz's room.
 I'd fallen asleep on the bed.
-I rolled over to pull her closer to me -
+I rolled over to pull her closer to me -- she wasn't there.

 "Liz?"
 I mumbled, sitting up and rubbing my eyes.